stuffed: soup dumplings & cream puffs

 Cook: 30 minutes

-1 3-inch piece ginger, peeled and thinly slices
+1 3-inch piece ginger, peeled and thinly sliced

 A pinch coarse sea salt

-Place pork skin in a small stockpot or large saucepan and add cold water to cover.
+Place ½ lb pork skin in a small stockpot or large saucepan and add cold water to cover.
 Bring to a boil, then drain and rinse with cold water.

-Return skin to same stockpot and add bones, foot, scallions, ginger, wine, and 8 cups of cold water.
+Return skin to same stockpot and add bones, 1 piece ginger, 2 tbsp rice wine, and 8 cups of cold water.
 Bring to a boil, skim surface of any foam, and reduce heat.
 Simmer, skimming often, until liquid is almost opaque and reduced to two cups, around one hour.

 Strain liquid into a 13x9" baking dish, discarding solids.
 Season with salt, cover, and chill until set, at least two hours and up to three days (we let ours set for two days, but there wasn't enough fat, so it didn't completely solidify).